Where is Budapest Hungary

 Perhaps it sound not so common, but there are several islands in Budapest.
 The two biggest is the Csepel island at South and the Szentendrei island at North.
 The area of the Csepel island is 257 km2, it is 48km long and 7-8 km wide.
 It is located between the Danube and the Soroksari Danube branch.

 The Szentendre island is located at the North part of Budapest.
-It is a 56km2 are 31 km long island.
-From Budapest cannot be accessed.
+It is has and area of 56km2 it is a 31 km long island.
+From Budapest cannot be accessed, because of natural protection reasons, but the island is started at the M0 bridge North Budapest.

 Budapest is an interesting city.
 Even if it is a metropolis with 1.7 million people, the location is unique here with the hills, rivers, islands and parks.
 Many interesting animal or bird can appear in the city.
 The usual common residents are the crows, which can spend their lives in several m2 in a park.
 They manange to get the chips out of the garbage, and check if any left in.
 Woodpeckers are also quite common, like Green woodpecker, or Great spotted woodpeckers.
 Sometimes very interesting species can appear like Eagle Owl, Peregrine Falcon, Ruddy shelduck or Waxwings.
 Animals like Beech marten, Red fox, birds like Common Kestrel, Buzzard, Little Grebe, Great Crested Grebe, Golden oriole, Owls, Grey heron, Kingfisher are quite common in certain areas.
 In Spring or Fall migration very interesting species can occur, such as Nightjar, Crane, many kinds of gulls, water birds or singing birds.
 In the Budapest parks singing birds like Robin, Nightingale, Great and Blue tits, Warblers, Black birds, Wren are quite common.
 On the Danube Great Cormorants, Gulls, different types of Ducks in winter can occur.